dev-gabb-711/dev-gabb-711/README.md

 I’m a developer with a strong interest in building systems that are **accessible, interactive, and efficient**.
 My areas of interest include **automation, artificial intelligence and machine learning, game development, and web development**.
 I enjoy exploring how software can solve real-world problems while creating engaging user experiences.

 This space contains a collection of **personal projects** as well as projects developed as part of my coursework at DLSU.
-I’m always excited to experiment with new technologies, collaborate on interesting ideas, and continuously expand my knowledge in the ever-evolving world of software development.
+I’m always excited to experiment with new technologies, collaborate on interesting ideas, and continuously expand my knowledge in the ever-evolving world of coding.

-Outside of programming, I enjoy **playing the piano, gaming, reading fiction, and the occasional doom-scrolling session**.
+Outside of programming, I enjoy **playing the piano, gaming, reading fiction**, and the occasional doom-scrolling session.

 ### 🛠 My Tech Stack